"At least now you’re free to become anything you want."

 "I promise you I'll always be right here.
 I'm right next to you, forever."

 The shaman would enter trance states through ritual—chanting, dancing, invoking—until the 'self' dissolves.
 In this emptied state, spirits and other worlds can speak through them.
 They make themselves nobody so something else can be present.
-The babaylan becomes a living interface through which the human realm communicates with the dead, calls rain & translates the language of rocks.
+The babaylan becomes a living interface through which the human realm communicates with the dead, calls rain and translates the language of rocks.

 The kannushi autovesselizes into ritual technology—the body becomes an interface through trance or other mental states.
 Lain autovesselizes into computational technology—her being becomes protocol.
 Both are in the same liminal position.
 They are a membrane—permeable, translating, keeping worlds in contact.